shawngmc/desk-commander/README.md

 ## Idea
 I want a unified system to control various desktop devices.
 My criteria are:
-- Touchscreen with status feedback
+- Touchscreen with status feedback (which device is selected, etc.)
 - Avoid IP control as much as feasible
 - Be faster than controls on various devices
   - Monitor input switching is a far reach
   - My Orei UKM-404 USB matrix switch is 1 button per device, so each device I want to move from output 2 to output 1 is 3 presses, and there is a delay between them.
-- Be able to interact with my Home Assistant
+- Be able to interact with my Home Assistant for room control
+- Allow for expansion in the future
 - Add some cyberdeck styling :)

 ## Parts